Housing and Community Development Department

 - Do you follow FHA guidelines?
 No, the HAP only follows its internal guidelines.
 Our underwriting includes calculating Debt-to-Income Ratio (45% back end ratio), ensuring there are no collections for government services or utilities, and no defaulted student loans.

 - Is there a cost for your inspection?
 And what does the inspection include?
 The inspection is a free service, conducted by the Department.
-A copy of the inspection is available here.
+A copy of the inspection is available here and here.
 Please note that the City’s inspection is not to replace the buyer’s independent inspection.
 The two are very different and we recommend that the buyer still obtain an outside, private inspection.

 - Is there a mandatory training that lenders and realtors must take to participate in the HAP?
 No, although the class is highly recommended, lenders and realtors are not required to take the training to participate, however we strongly urge you to register for one of our monthly courses here.

 - Is there a second lien attached to the program?
 Yes, there is a five-year second lien that is lifted once the five-year residency requirements have been met.